Google Ads MCP: launch and manage Google campaigns from Claude & ChatGPT (2026)

 What a Google Ads MCP server does, how to launch Search and PMax campaigns from Claude or ChatGPT, and a buyer's checklist for picking the right one.

 If you're searching for a Google Ads MCP, you've already figured out the important part: the Google Ads interface is where afternoons go to die, and your AI assistant could be doing most of that clicking for you.
-An MCP server is how you make that real — it gives Claude or ChatGPT a set of tools it can actually call against your Google Ads account, so "launch a Search campaign for my best keywords at $40/day" becomes an instruction, not a to-do item.
+An MCP server is how you make that real.
+It gives Claude or ChatGPT a set of tools it can actually call against your Google Ads account, so "launch a Search campaign for my best keywords at $40/day" becomes an instruction, not a to-do item.

 This guide covers what a Google Ads MCP server actually does, what separates the options on the market, and the one capability almost all of them are missing.